zofiag/typedoc-plugin-monorepo/README.md

 ### Installing

-Typedoc >=0.11 has the ability to discover and load typedoc plugins found in node_modules.
+TypeDoc >=0.11 has the ability to discover and load typedoc plugins found in node_modules.
 Simply install the plugin and run typedoc.

 ```